 |Points on purchases everywhere else||10||10||10|

-One advantage of these credit cards is the simple mental arithmetic associated to the PC point values.
+One advantage of these credit cards is the simple mental math associated with PC point values.

 With the base level Mastercard, spend $100 dollars and get 1,000 points which is equivalent to $1 in PC points.
 Or put another way: